 Applied Linguistics» open the printable degree» search for more Areas of Study

-The following list provides some example jobs for applied linguistics graduates.
-Some of these jobs will depend upon previous qualifications, the level of study undertaken and level of experience, for example some may require further study.
+The following list provides some example jobs available to graduates of an Applied Linguistics degree.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, and some may require further study.

 - Diplomat / Foreign Affairs and Trade Officer